 To illustrate the difference between Unigram LM and BPE tokenization, let's compare how they segment the same text.
 Unigram LM makes probabilistic decisions based on learned token frequencies, while BPE follows deterministic merge rules.

 This comparison highlights key differences between the approaches.
 Unigram LM assigns probabilities to each token based on corpus statistics, enabling more nuanced decisions.
-BPE follows deterministic rules but may create less linguistically meaningful segments.
+BPE follows deterministic merge rules and may create less linguistically meaningful segments.
 The probabilistic nature of Unigram LM allows for better handling of morphological variations and out-of-vocabulary words.

 Limitations & Impact